den-materials/shared_modules/homework/27-28/week-02/README.md

 ## Day 3

-1. Check out <a href="https://youtu.be/SS-9y0H3Si8" target="_blank">this video</a> on Object Oriented Programming.
+1. Check out <a href="https://youtu.be/SS-9y0H3Si8" target="new">this video</a> on Object Oriented Programming.
 It's a fantastic introduction without getting too into the weeds.

 2. Bonus/Stretch